-Road accidents, including motorcycle accidents, typically occur because of the negligence of a person involved.
+A majority of traffic accidents, including motorcycle accidents, typically occur because of the negligence of a person involved.
 Motorcyclists are especially susceptible to accidents because motorcycle drivers are often overlooked by other drivers due to their size.
-Often times the injuries received in a motorcycle accident are serious, long-lasting and catastrophic because the motorcycle operator does not receive adequate protection from serious injury like the operator of an automobile does.
+Often times the injuries received in a motorcycle accident are serious, long-lasting and catastrophic because motorcycles do not provide riders with adequate protection from serious injury like an automobile does.

 Not all motorcycle accident victims need the assistance of a lawyer, but it may be in your best interests to at least discuss your case with an attorney to evaluate your options.
 There are a variety of laws regarding motorcycle accidents, so if you are involved in a motorcycle accident it is a good idea to contact a lawyer with experience in motorcycle accidents.
-A skillful attorney will make sure no one, including the insurance company, tramples your rights.
+A qualified and experienced attorney will make sure no one, including the insurance company, takes advantage of your legal rights.